SEPIA-Framework/sepia-installation-and-setup/README.md

 * On the "Authentication" page choose "LOCAL-HOST-20721" as server and login with your admin account.
 * Go to "User-Management", choose an email (can be fake, but a real address could come in handy later for password reset etc.) then press "put on whitelist", add a password and finally press "create".
 Note the message at the bottom indicating your new ID.
 * You should now be able to log-in with your new account (use the ID received during "create" or the email you chose).
-* To upgrade you local server to a full-blown web-server with SSL we recommend to use [Nginx](https://de.wikipedia.org/wiki/Nginx) and [Letsencrypt](https://letsencrypt.org/).
-There are some scripts included in the release bundle to make your life easier but a detailed tutorial is in preparation.
+* To upgrade you local server to a full-blown web-server with SSL we recommend to use [Nginx](https://de.wikipedia.org/wiki/Nginx) (or the integrated SEPIA-Proxy) and [Letsencrypt](https://letsencrypt.org/).
+There are some scripts included in the release bundle to make your life easier, to get started check the Wiki entry [here](https://github.com/SEPIA-Framework/sepia-docs/wiki/SSL-for-your-Server).
 * If you want to get started quickly (2min) without any additional configuration you can use the included SEPIA Reverse-Proxy (Java) and a neat little tool called "ngrok" to create a temporary, secure web-server:
   * Download and extract ngrok for your OS: https://ngrok.com/download
   * Start the SEPIA Reverse-Proxy with one of the scripts inside the "sepia-reverse-proxy"-folder